Welcome to the ARA website

 Are you interested in Clinical Trials?

-The Center for Rheumatology and Bone Research is a division of Arthritis and Rheumatism Associates, a 15-physician rheumatology practice.
+The Center for Rheumatology and Bone Research is a division of Arthritis and Rheumatism Associates, PC, a 18-physician rheumatology practice.
 The Center was developed to give our patients access to the most recent therapies for the treatment of rheumatic diseases through participation in clinical trials.
 We began running clinical trials in 1982 and have since participated in the evaluation of new agents for Rheumatoid Arthritis, Osteoarthritis, Osteoporosis, Sjögren’s syndrome, Fibromyalgia, tendinitis and Ankylosing Spondylitis.
 We remain committed to the evaluation of investigational treatments for all of the rheumatic diseases.
 Our research center is located in Wheaton, MD, on the grounds of Westfield Shoppingtown Wheaton.
 The Center is easily accessible by car, bus or subway.

 ARA welcomes Dr. Jeffrey A. Potter